matrix-org/matrix-spec-proposals/proposals/4124-server-auth-simple.md

 that there might be without elaboration is not helpful, I'd need to know how the race works.
 If there is insistence, then we will embed within the `m.room.create` event.

+### Changing the `m.server.knock_rule` from `passive` to `active` or `deny`

+Server admins can unintentionally lock themselves out of their room unless they are the room creator under the current proposal.

 ### Soft failure of messages